ToadRoasted/outrun/README.md

 ### Misc.

 Any pull requests deemed code improvements are strongly encouraged.
 Refactors may be merged into a different branch.

-#### Palmbound (Public Development Server)

-As of 1 September, 2019, an instance of this server named Palmbound is currently publicly accessible.
-App file downloads can be acquired by joining the Palmbound Download Discord server: https://discord.gg/eeQAe8R

 ### Credits